Thank you for your interest in joining the Intergroup Bias Lab!

 PhD students are the backbone of much modern psychological research at universities with very high research activity such as Syracuse.
 If you are considering pursuing a PhD in social psychology at Syracuse with Dr. Burke as your primary advisor, you might be interested in reading the lab manual [pdf].
 See the psychology department website for information about the admissions process and requirements.

-Dr. Burke will not be interviewing applicants to the PhD program to begin in Fall 2023.
-If you are considering applying to the program in future years, you are welcome to email with questions, but should not feel obligated to do so before applying.
+Dr. Burke is planning to interview applicants to the PhD program to begin in Fall 2024.
+You are welcome to email with questions, but should not feel obligated to do so before applying.
+The application is due December 1.
+The department FAQ page includes a link to the online application system.

 Dr. Burke and the other members of the Intergroup Bias Lab are committed to building a diverse and inclusive community.
 Members of groups that are underrepresented in academia (including, for example, Black people, people with disabilities, transgender people), are especially encouraged to apply.